 The project was initiated by the State Secretariat for Economic Affairs (SECO) on behalf of the Swiss Unemployment Insurance.
 Public employment services (PES) are operated at the cantonal level.
 The Swiss cantons have therefore closely cooperated in the project’s development.

-The project had to be suspended due to COVID-19 and is now expected to run from 2021 to 2023 (instead of 2020–2022, as originally planned).
+The project had to be suspended due to COVID-19 and is now expected to run from 2021 to 2024 (instead of 2020–2022, as originally planned).
 It consists of two field tests to improve and develop advisory practice: one on the quality of caseworker meetings and the other on the available resources for such meetings (frequency).
-The sub-project on quality will resume in May 2021 but the sub-project on frequency will not resume until the autumn at the earliest.
+The sub-project on quality was resumed in May 2021 while the sub-project on frequency will resume in April 2022.

 The first field test is designed to improve the quality of the meetings between caseworkers and job seekers.
 Caseworkers participate in training sessions which are combined with video-based behavioural coaching.
 Previous studies suggest three success factors: offering a clear way forward, providing cooperative support and activating job seekers’resources.